Dartegnian/shell-scripts/README.md

 ### Backup script
 `backup.sh`

-State-of-the-art, performant, Excel-spreadsheet-driven script to backup all my precious dotfiles without the need for me to manually transfer the configuration scripts to The Cloud™.
+State-of-the-art, high-performant, Excel-spreadsheet-driven script to backup all my precious dotfiles without the need for me to manually transfer the configuration scripts to The Cloud™.

 Generally backs up configs that manually need to be copied (for now), like NPM packages, system packages.